A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

 \subsection{Encoder Modules}

-Recent deep learning-based models use word embedding techniques and develop complex neural network architectures to learn rich text features for automatic medical code assignment.
-A clinical note with $n$ words is denoted as $\{x_0, \dots, x_n\}$.
-Its word embedding matrix, typically built by word2vec~\cite{mikolov2013distributed}, is denoted as $\mathbf{X}=[ \mathbf{w}_1, \dots, \mathbf{w}_n]^T\in \mathbb{R}^{n\times d_e}$, where $d_e$ is the dimension of word vectors.
-Recent publications also use contextualized embeddings such as representations pretrained by bidirectional transformers (BERT).
+Deep learning-based models use word embedding techniques and develop complex neural network architectures to learn rich text features for automatic medical code assignment.
+After some text preprocessing techniques, a clinical note with $n$ words is denoted as $\{x_0, \dots, x_n\}$.
+Its word embedding matrix, for example, built by word2vec~\cite{mikolov2013distributed} or GloVe~\cite{pennington2014glove}, is denoted as $\mathbf{X}=[ \mathbf{w}_1, \dots, \mathbf{w}_n]^T\in \mathbb{R}^{n\times d_e}$, where $d_e$ is the dimension of word vectors.
 The encoder modules of various neural architectures further process embeddings to learn rich hidden representations.

-This section introduces various neural encoder modules that have been developed in recent years.
+In the context of deep learning for medical coding, CNN-based approaches focus on extracting local features and patterns from clinical documents, while RNN-based methods are employed to capture sequential dependencies and contextual information within the text.
+Recent publications also leverage advanced language models like BERT, which provide contextualized word embeddings, enhancing the understanding of medical narratives by considering the broader context of each word in the document.
+These diverse techniques contribute to more accurate and comprehensive automated medical coding systems.